 When weighing up your options, evaluate your customer expectations, your products/services lifespan such as whether it lasts a month, a year, or forever, and your revenue as well as growth expectation.

-Let’s now have some common queries answered on subscription billing and recurring billing from below.
+Let’s now have some common queries answered on recurring and subscription based billing solution from below.

 Is it possible for a business to incorporate both the pricing structures?

 Yes.
 It is possible for a business to use both the pricing structures.
 However, as a business you should always make a thorough evaluation on whether your offered services/products blend naturally into both these pricing modules or not.